Post Traumatic Stress Disorder

 Restoring the lives of Australians with PTSD

-Australia’s largest ever treatment trial of PTSD in military personnel and veterans is delivering ground-breaking results, say University of Melbourne experts.
+Australia’s largest ever treatment trial of PTSD in military personnel and veterans is delivering game-changing results

 New hope for treating PTSD

-Posttraumatic stress disorder treatment usually focuses on the traumatic experience, but world-first University of Melbourne research may offer an alternative.
+Treatment for posttraumatic stress disorder usually involves patients focusing on their traumatic experience, but world-first research may offer another treatment pathway

 Building togetherness in the face of disaster

-A ten year University of Melbourne study into the Black Saturday bushfires highlights importance of community and connection in a lesson for future disasters
+A ten year study into the aftermath of the Black Saturday bushfires highlights the importance of community and connection in what is a lesson for current and future disaster recovery efforts

 The morals and ethics of the COVID-19 frontline

-University of Melbourne experts say Victoria’s healthcare workers need a comprehensive program to help them avoid moral injury and its impacts through COVID-19.
+Victoria’s healthcare workers need a comprehensive program of support to help them avoid moral injury and its impacts through the COVID-19 pandemic

 What is COVID-19 doing to our mental health?